Fabian-007/fullstackopen-part0/exercise4.md

 server -->> browser: JSON data deactivate server

-Note right of browser: The executes the function that renders the fetched data
+Note right of browser: The browser executes the function that renders the fetched data
 ```